doozan/spanish_data/README.md

 This data is primarily used to build my [6001 Spanish Vocab](https://github.com/doozan/6001_Spanish) anki deck, but it's provided here in case it may be useful for other purposes.

 ### Interesting files:
-* es-en.txt - Spanish to English dictionary, with metadata for verb conjugation and noun lemmatization
+* es-en.txt - Spanish to English wordlist
 * frequency.csv - a list of the most frequently used Spanish lemmas with part of speech and all word variations combined into lemma
 * sentences.tsv - English/Spanish sentence pairs from tatoeba.org with users self-reported proficiency, part of speech tags, and lemmas